chickazama/go-reloaded/README.md

 This project will help you learn about :

 - The Go file system(**fs**) API
-- String and numbers manipulation
+- String and numbers manipulation"